About the course

 Once we have received your application it will be reviewed at a SSELP School Direct shortlisting meeting and if successful, you will be invited to attend an interview.

-The interview process consists of a short 20 minute teaching activity, two twenty minute tests in basic maths and English skills and an interview.
+The interview process consists of a short 20 minute teaching activity and an interview.
 The interview panel will be made up of a minimum of 2 SSELP senior leaders.

 The outcome of the interview process will be communicated to you within 24 hours by a phone call and by email.
 UCAS will then be updated.